-Migraines can ruin your life.
+s can ruin your life.
 They take away full days from your life, debilitating and stopping you from living your life how you want to.
-What if there was a way to minimize or even eliminate your Chronic Migraine Pain?
-Nerve surgery for your migraines couls be your answer.
+What if there was a way to minimize or even eliminate your Chronic Pain?
+Nerve surgery for your Headache couls be your answer.

 It is estimated that up to 13 % (likely even higher) of all chronic headaches are related to occipital nerve neuralgia.
 Neuralgia is a general term for pain or irritation along the course of a nerve.
 We are addressing the irritation caused by nerve compression in this situation.